Relative and absolute Lefschetz standard conjectures for some Lagrangian fibrations: Introduction

 Assumption (1) is very reasonable.
 Indeed, by \cite{Matsushita-def} and local Torelli any hyper-K\"ahler variety admitting a Lagrangian fibration is the specialization of a Picard rank $2$ hyper-K\"ahler admitting a Lagrangian fibration and, furthermore, the Lefschetz standard conjecture for a variety implies the conjecture for all of its specializations.

 If assumption (1) holds, then there are exactly two isotropic lines with respect to the Beauville--Bogomolov form.
-One, namely the line generated by the lagrangian class $\beta$, is certainly in the boundary of the birational K\"ahler cone.
+One, namely the line generated by the lagrangian class $\beta$, is certainly on the boundary of the birational K\"ahler cone.
 As far as the second isotropic line is concerned, there are two cases, depending on whether it is also on this boundary.
 Theorems \ref{thm intro} and \ref{thm intro2} correspond precisely to these two cases.
 If the other line is also on this boundary, then by the SYZ conjecture there is a second Lagrangian fibration associated with it.
 Notice that this conjecture has been proved for all known deformation types of hyper-K\"ahler varieties.
 When there is only one line there is no second fibration, since the second ray of the birational K\"ahler cone corresponds to a birational contraction.
 There is, however, a second fibration up to an automorphism of the motive, as was observed by Voisin \cite{Voi20}.

 The restrictive assumptions are (3) and (4).
 Note that in \cite{Voi20}, this result is proved in degree $2$ without these two assumptions on the Lagrangian fibration, since singular fibers end up not mattering for the degree $2$ case.
-Assumption (3) is needed to apply Ng\^o's support theorem and assumption (4) is needed to deduce through Ng\^o's support theorem that the perverse sheaves $^p\!R^{b}f_*\mathcal{C}$ have full support.
+Assumption (3) is needed to apply Ng\^o's support theorem and assumption (4) is needed to deduce through Ng\^o's support theorem that the perverse sheaves $^p\!R^{b}f_*C_X$ have full support.
 For the LSV tenfolds it takes some work to verify assumption (3); this part of the paper (Section \ref{S:LSV}) is of independent interest.

 Despite the recent growth of interest in the use of Ng\^o's support theorem for Lagrangian fibrations, not many are known to be Ng\^o fibrations (i.e. to satisfy the assumptions required to implement the support theorem).
-It is a folklore conjecture that all Lagrangian fibrations are Ng\^o fibrations.
+It is a folklore conjecture that all Lagrangian fibrations are Ng\^o fibrations (see \cite{AF} for a recent progress).
 Hence, we expect that in the future our methods will be applied to more general Lagrangian fibrations.